LemontechSA/common-go-logger/README.md

 # Common Go Logger

-Standard logging library for golang projects
+Standard logging library for golang projects.

 ## Installation

-In order to use the library, you must create the configuration, a new logger instance and the methods you want to use.
+In order to use the library, you must create the configuration, the loggers instances and the methods you want to use.

+If you use the Context logger you must import/export the logging contextKey you want to use.

-More information about the methods and their uses below.
+More information about the loggers, methods and their uses below.

 Example: